crashoverride777/swifty-ads/README.md

 # Set the DEBUG flag?

-Dont forget to setup the "-D DEBUG" custom flag or the helper will not work as it will not use the AdUnitIDs or hide print statements.
+Dont forget to setup the "DEBUG" flag or the helper will not work as it will not use correct AdUnitIDs.

 # When you submit your app to Apple